-1. How to get added as an authorized user on a credit card
+How to get added as an authorized user on a credit card

-Before you move ahead with getting added as an authorized user, you’ll want to make sure you communicate about the details and expectations of paying the card.
+Before you move ahead with getting added as an authorized user, you’ll want to make sure you communicate the details and expectations of paying the card.
 Both of you are impacted by the actions either of you take on the credit card since it shows up on both of your credit reports.
 Late payments and maxing out the card will usually cause your credit score to fall.

-Should you add someone as an authorized user on your card?
+What to consider before you add someone as an authorized user on your card?

 On the other side of things, if you are considering adding someone as an authorized user on your credit card then you’ll want to make sure the person you’re adding will act responsibly with the credit card.
 Because you’re ultimately the one responsible for making the credit card payments.
 The person you add won’t be on the hook if they max out the card and leave you to foot the bill.
 So, consider it carefully before putting someone else on your account as an authorized user.